pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/oidc/vault/_index.md

 * `pulumi.user.login`: the login identifier of the user opening the environment
 * `pulumi.organization.login`: the login identifier of the organization

-The subject always contains the following prefix `pulumi:environments:pulumi.organization.login:{ORGANIZATION_NAME}` and every key configured will be appended prefixed with the key name, for example, having the following environment:
+The subject always contains the following prefix `pulumi:environments:pulumi.organization.login:{ORGANIZATION_NAME}` and every key configured will be appended to this prefix.
+For example, consider the following environment:

 ```yaml
 values: